austinsamsel/airheight/source/blog/2015-07-08-go-up-state.html.markdown

 ## Everyone wins

 As a developer/designer, I get to be more productive by offering a standardized, streamlined service.
-My clients get a great product that's tailored for them and they get to save time, money, and sanity.
+My clients get a great product that's tailored just for them and they get to save time, money, and sanity.
 Awesome!!

 ## Up next

 I'm planning on creating a "playbook" that describes the whole process of building an Up State website.
-It will include cool stuff like which plugins I like to use and how I take my client's goals into consideration throughout.
+It will include cool stuff like which plugins I like to use and how I take my client's goals into consideration throughout the process.
 I'm also thinking about creating some add-on packages for more advanced analytics and visitor tracking -- or possibly a more involved SEO package.

 Is there something else you'd want in a new website?
 I'd love to hear what you're looking for in the comments below.